 - First aid kit (hopefully you won’t need it, but you might)

-My pack has hipbelt pockets that I use to store smaller on-the-go essentials like my knife, compass, emergency whistle, and maybe some additional snacks too.
+My pack has pockets on the hip-belt that I use to store smaller on-the-go essentials like my knife, compass, emergency whistle, and maybe some additional snacks too.

 My pack also has an external pocket on the outside of the main compartment.
 My rain jacket goes in there for quick and easy access.
 Stashing it there also keeps my other stuff from getting wet when I put the jacket back in the pack after wearing it in the rain.